stcorp/muninn/README.rst

 extensions.

 A muninn extension is a Python module or package that implements the muninn extension interface.
-Muninn defines two types of extensions: namespace extensions (that contain namespace definitions) and product type extensions (that contain product type plug-ins).
+Muninn defines two main types of extensions: namespace extensions (that contain namespace definitions) and product type extensions (that contain product type plug-ins).

 A namespace is a named set of product properties (see section "Namespaces"_).
 Muninn defines a namespace called ``core`` that contains a small set of properties that muninn needs to archive a product.
-For example, it contains the name of the product, its SHA1 hash, UUID, and archive date.
+For example, it contains the name of the product, its hash, UUID, and archive date.
 The core namespace also contains several optional common properties for spatiotemporal data such as time stamps and geolocation footprint.